MarioIannotta/Nomosi/README.md

 ## TODOs:

+* [ ] UIImageView.Placeholder doesn't seems to work fine with cell reuse
+* [ ] Upload requests
+* [ ] Providing a generic interface for the cache so it's possible to use any storage layer by implementing just the methods loadIfNeeded and storeIfNeeded
 * [x] Add status bar activity indicator
 * [x] Split pod in podspec (Core + UI)
 * [x] Provide a dictionary as body
 * [x] Http status code range validation
-* [ ] Upload requests
-* [ ] Providing a generic interface for the cache so it's possible to use any storage layer by implementing just the methods loadIfNeeded and storeIfNeeded